Family: Adenoviridae

 Genome organization and replication

 The genomic organization of aviadenoviruses is characteristically different from that of other adenoviruses (Figure 2 Adenoviridae) (Chiocca et al., 1996, Davison et al., 2003b, Marek et al., 2014b, Milani et al., 2018).
-The genes of proteins V and IX, as well as genes in mastadenovirus early regions E1 and E3, are missing.
+The genes for proteins V and IX, as well as genes in mastadenovirus early regions E1 and E3, are missing.
 The E4 region may have been translocated from its position in mastadenovirus genomes, resulting in the gene encoding dUTP pyrophosphatase (dUTPase, not present in every mastadenovirus) being on the left genomic end, rather than on the right.
 (Alternatively, this gene may have been captured independently by ancestors of aviadenoviruses and mastadenoviruses.)
 The dUTPase upregulates the expression of type I interferons, but is not required for viral replication (Deng et al., 2016).
 The organization of the central part of the genome containing the late genes and the E2 region is similar to that of mastadenoviruses.
 The right and left ends of the genome contain several transcription units that are unique to aviadenoviruses, and some of the genes in them can be deleted for vector construction, although this may affect replication in cell culture or in vivo in some cases (Pei et al., 2019).
 The majority of genes and proteins from both ends of the genome have not yet been characterized in detail.
 GAM-1 (Gallus-anti morte protein, ORF8), located at the right genome end, has been demonstrated to have an anti-apoptotic effect and to activate the heat-shock response in the infected cell.
 In synergy with another protein encoded by ORF22, it binds the retinoblastoma protein and activates the E2F pathway (Lehrmann and Cotten 1999).
 Additional and as yet uncharacterized predicted gene products exhibit sequence homology to proteins of other viruses: the non-structural protein NS1 (also known as Rep) of parvoviruses (family Parvoviridae), or the lipase of Marek’s disease virus (family Orthoherpesviridae).
 Tandem repeats of different length and frequency at the right end of the genome are a common feature of aviadenoviruses.
 The fiber-1 of both FAdV-1 and FAdV-4 use the coxsackievirus and adenovirus receptor (CAR) for attachment to the cell (Tan et al., 2001, Pan et al., 2020).
+Fiber 2 of FAdV-4 has an influence on virulence and is now frequently used as vaccine antigen (Zhang et al., 2018, De Luca and Hess 2025).

 Biology